Investigations of an effective time-domain boundary condition for quiscent viscothermal acoustics: Finite-difference time-domain discretization

 We note that for $r \in C([0,T])$

-which indicates that boundary condition~\eqref{wp} is potentially stiff; recall that $\tau_T$ is typically much smaller than the time period of audible sound.
+which indicates that boundary condition~\eqref{wp} is potentially stiff due to its second term; recall that $\tau_T$ is typically much smaller than the time period of audible sound.
 Because of the potential stiffness, we propose an implicit discretization of boundary condition~\eqref{wp},

-where $\tau_T^{-1/2}\fracD{q\Delta t}{-1/2}(p_{m,N+1}-p_{m,N})$ is defined based on the diffusive representation~\eqref{diffureprIHalf}.
-Although discretization~\eqref{wpDiscr} is implicit, the resulting update formula~\eqref{pUpdUpper} is explicit, that is, no linear systems need to be solved.